MichaIng/DietPi/README.md

 If you choose to install nothing, you will be left with DietPi-Core (a bare minimal Raspbian server installation).

-All the tweaks and initial setup is done for you to ensure your Pi runs at its best.
-- Optimised software settings for both Pi models (1 and 2) are automatically applied during DietPi setup.
-- Simply Write the image to a SD card and boot up your Pi.
-- Login to choose your optional "ready to run" software.

 #DietPi - Core Stats
 - Minimal and optimized Raspbian Image for the Pi.
 - Small <360MB Filesystem footprint